Sheftboyardee/gnss-sdr/MULTIPATH_INJECTION_README.md

 The adapter chain (`GpsL1CaDllPllTracking` → `BaseDllPllTracking` →
 `Dll_Pll_Conf::SetFromConfiguration`) needs no change; the new keys are read generically for any tracking role.

-## Open decisions to confirm before the first study

-These do not block the build — the current default behaviour is single-ray, global (shared-across-PRN) parameters — but they shape the experiment and should be confirmed with the requester.

-1. **Number of rays M for the first study.** Single-ray (`mp_num_rays=1`) is enough for the specificity test and matches the Li et al. 2023 single-ray training reference.
-   Multi-ray is only needed for realistic ITU-R P.681 CIRs. *Current default: single ray.*
-2. **Per-PRN vs global parameters for the sweep.** Global is simpler and adequate for a first pass.
-The config keys are currently read per tracking role (delay/amp/phase/fd shared across PRNs — but each channel still echoes its own PRN, and per-PRN initial phase is decorrelated so the fading is not synchronous).
-The block architecture already allows fully per-PRN parameters (needed for realistic CIRs), which would be keyed by PRN with fall-back to the global value. *Current default: global scalars + per-PRN phase decorrelation.*
-3. **Which scenarios get reprocessed.** At minimum `cleanStatic`; likely also `cleanDynamic`. *To be confirmed.*

-The pre-onset segment must remain clean (guaranteed by the `mp_onset_s` gate) — the downstream scaler fitting relies on this, mirroring the existing spoof-onset design.